FRC9234/rio2rgb-pcb/README.md

 ## DISCLAIMER
-Neither REV Robotics nor any of the Blinkin firmware contributors endorse or promote this project.
+Neither REV Robotics nor any of the Blinkin firmware contributors endorse this project.